arnavgautam/TreeHacks2015/HOLs/HOL-ProvisioningAWindowsAzureVM/HOL.md

 The following is required to complete this hands-on lab:

-- A Windows Azure subscription [sign up for a free trial](http://aka.ms/WATK-FreeTrial)
+- A Microsoft Azure subscription [sign up for a free trial](http://aka.ms/WATK-FreeTrial)

 >**Note:** In order to run through the complete hands-on lab, you must have network connectivity.